lee-ranaweer/Molecule-display-webserver/README.txt

 - Run "make" command in linux terminal
 - "export LD_LIBRARY_PATH=." may be necessary
 - Run "python3 server.py 8000" in terminal
-- Load "localhost:8000/home.html" into browser to load homepage
+- Load "localhost:8000/home.html" into browser
-- Navigate the tabs to access different application functions
+- Navigate the tabs to access different functions

 Acknowledgements:
 molecule.i (used with swig to generate molecile.py and molecule_wrap.c) - written